BhavyeMathur/goopylib-v1/README.md

 from goopylib.objects.Rectangle import Rectangle  # For a list of graphics objects, look at the documentation
 ```

-To access elements of Goopy like the Point & GraphWin classes, Colours, etc. use this:
+To access elements of goopylib like the Point & GraphWin classes, Colours, etc. use this:

 ```python
 from goopylib.colours import *